Ok, warning. This is another really long post. And another series, that I’ve been so nervous to share, openly. Part 1.

 What happens next in the story?
 Because you know that’s not where it ends.
-Part 2 of this few part series, will be up later this week.
+Catch PART 2 here.

 Have you heard?
 The #simplyreallife 10 Day Challenge is on!
 Join in for free and get daily healthy assignments delivered each morning.
 Join here.